garrett-rh/Python/README.md

-# personal
+# Python

-These are my personal projects, I keep them here as a backup of my files.
-Most of these are going to have a practical use.
-The rest will be the trials and tribulations of learning new languages and dead projects.
+These are all of my python projects.
+I have split all of them up based on their purpose; school, personal use, etc.